Hélène Aarts, Haike Apelt, Rik de Bondt, Ralph Brodruck, Wouter Hilhorst, Renato Kindt, Anne Marie Peters-van den Heuvel

 Christian Rapp trained as a mason, and studied architecture at Berlin and Delft Universities of Technology.
 He has worked for the renowned architects Otto Steidle, Rem Koolhaas and Hans Kollhoff, and was in partnership with Stefan Höhne from 1992 to 1998.
 He founded Rapp+Rapp together with his wife Birgit in 1999.
 He was awarded the Maaskant prize for young architects in 1997.
 After having taught as a guest lecturer at various schools of architecture in the Netherlands and Germany, he was appointed to the chair of Rational Architecture at Eindhoven Institute of Technology since 2007.

 Haike Apelt studied architecture at Bauhaus University Weimar and Chalmers University in Gothenburg.
 She worked in the offices of Karelse van der Meer Architecten, Diener & Diener Architekten, META and Robbrecht and Daem.
 Alongside with her husband Marco Arts she founded hama architects in 2011.
 She has been a guest lecturer at several Dutch, Belgian and German universities.
 As a guest professor, respectively -lecturer she is involved at the Vrije Universiteit Brussel and Eindhoven University of Technology.
-Since 2014 she has been a member of the design review committee in Antwerp.
+From 2014 to 2020 she was a member of the design review committee in Antwerp.

 Wouter Hilhorst studied architecture at Delft University of Technology and subsequently worked for a number of Dutch architecture firms.
 He is currently an independent architect in Rotterdam and lecturer at the Eindhoven University of Technology.
 In his practice, making takes a prominent place, and next to his architectural projects he designs and makes furniture.
 His architectural projects are done independently as well as in collaborations with fellow architects.
 He has taught at Delft University of Technology and the Rotterdam Academy of Architecture and Urban Design.
 He currently pursues a PhD about the configuration of residential floorplans.